Friday, March 13, 2015

 Karen Adell: I have begun writing a book on my life and am in my first chapter.
 It is very hard on me to do this as the whole start if the book is about a little two-year-old transgender girl getting raped and molested on a weekly schedule by men for child pornography from two years old until nine years old.
 I will finish the book and it will be called AUTHENTIC.

-Karen Adell: Gender Dysphoria is normal for us.
+Karen Adell: Gender dysphoria is normal for us.
 We are the correct gender brain in the wrong gender body.
 The incongruence of that fact is overwhelming.
-I recommend consistent counseling with a quality transgender educated counselor and participating in a transgender support group in your area.
+I recommend consistent counseling with a quality, transgender-educated counselor and participation in a transgender support group in your area.

-Getting involved in helping other transgender people is a help to those who are having dysphoria.
-Giving of one’s self to help others helps the person who does the helping immensely.
-These things are not negotiable!
-A transgender person MUST see a counselor.
-I tell others to do White Light meditation where you relax your whole body and then flood yourself with healing light.
-It is a mental exercise and is not religious.
-I then float my problems before me and after seeing them from all aspects, destroy them.
+Karen Adell: Getting involved in helping other transgender people helps those who are experiencing dysphoria.
+Giving of oneself to help others helps the person who is doing the helping immensely.
+These things are not negotiable.
+A transgender person must see a counselor.
+I also tell others to do White Light meditation, where you relax your whole body and then flood yourself with healing light.
+It is a mental exercise and not religious.
+I float my problems before me and, after seeing them from all aspects, destroy them.
 Finally, I fill myself up with joy.

-So, counseling, group, giving of self, meditation, and finally TRANSITION!
+Karen Adell: So, counseling, group support, giving of self, meditation, and finally transition.
 Transition as fast as you can at the speed that is comfortable for you.
 Make a plan and transition.
 Transitioning is what stopped my gender dysphoria.
 When my body was totally and completely right, my dysphoria went away.
 It can come back, and that is normal, but for me, it has not.

 Monika: Karen Adell, thank you for the interview!